estelle/csstdg/transforms.md

 > [[ Figure 5.
 Rotations in the XY plane. ]]

-You can use degree to define skews, which will be covered later, but most authors will use degrees for rotational purposes.
+You can use a degree angle to define skews, which will be covered later, but most authors will use degrees for rotational purposes.

 All right—now that we have our bearings, let's get started with transforms!